railsgirls/guides.railsgirls.com/_posts/2014-01-30-continuous-travis.markdown

 script: 'true'
 {% endhighlight %}

-Your app now contains the Travis configuration but how should Travis know when to pull your code from Github and trigger test execution?
-This is where Github hooks come into play!
+Your app now contains the Travis configuration but how should Travis know when to pull your code from GitHub and trigger test execution?
+This is where GitHub hooks come into play!

-#### Travis CI Github hook activation
+#### Travis CI GitHub hook activation

 Commit and push a code change to your repository and check travis-ci.org to see if your test suite is being executed.
 You should also receive an email that your build succeeded.